marielle-lopez/minesweeper/README.md

 # Minesweeper

-A Java CLI to play the classic game, Minesweeper.
+A Java CLI to play a basic version of the classic game Minesweeper.

 ## To-Do